yrashk/yrashk.github.io/docs/blog/posts/omnigres_d3x.md

-And for cases where incremental migrations can be unambiguously deduced from a DDL (with hints or without), it can make your life even easier: simply edit the your `create table` statement in place.
+And for cases where incremental migrations can be unambiguously deduced from a DDL (with hints or without), it can make your life even easier: simply edit your `create table` statement in place.

 ## Putting functionality into Postgres

 One of the reasons people avoid putting functions inside of Postgres is that the very experience of doing so can be frustrating.
-Should they be created as parts of migrations to ensure they are used with the correct data model?
+Should they be part of incremental migrations to ensure they are used with the correct data model?
 Should they be deployed separately?

 Since we don't really need to change functions incrementally, functions can be simply reloaded from a single source of truth.
 That's what